annac-dima/Blockchain_HashTheTrash/README.md

 ## Improvements:
-For a real-life implementation of the Rubbish Blockchain, some improvements would be very useful:
+The project stored in this repo sets the stage for a waste tracking system and could be improved with the following measures:
--	For the unique identification of citizens, we could substitute their full name in the struct “Citizen” with their fiscal code.
+-	Fiscal Code: For the unique identification of citizens, their full name in the struct “Citizen” could be substitute with their fiscal code.
--	Instead of simply classifying waste as recyclable or non-recyclable, we could be more specific and distinguish also the various types of recyclable waste, e.g. plastic, paper, glass, etc. This can be done pretty easily by substituting the Boolean “waste” (equal to true when waste is recyclable) with something on the line of `enum WasteType {Nonrecyclable, Paper, Plastic, Organic, Glass}`.
+-	Waste Types: Instead of simply classifying waste as recyclable or non-recyclable, the various types of waste (e.g. plastic, paper, glass, organic, mixed) can be considered.
+This can be done pretty easily by substituting the Boolean “waste” (equal to true when waste is recyclable) with something on the line of `enum WasteType {Nonrecyclable, Paper, Plastic, Organic, Glass}`.
 The rest of the code would then need to be adapted to this small change.
--	The code could also be adapted to be compatible with waste collection systems that differ from the simple door-to-door collection system.
+-	Other waste collection methods: The code could also be adapted to be compatible with waste collection systems that differ from the simple door-to-door collection system.

 ## Privacy considerations: